Fish drying in Salvage Newfoundland and Labrador, Canada

 And here is a proud Salvage fisherman showing a huge cod fish cleaned and ready to be salted and dried for the winter

-If you like Newfoundland and find this lifestyle unique and interesting, you can have these images printed to hang on your wall – They are available as art prints in my collection at Fine Art America.
+If you like Newfoundland and find this lifestyle unique and interesting, you can have these images printed for your wall.
+They are available in my collection at Fine Art America.
 Just click on them to see more information on sizes and prices.

 Posted in WP challenges for: